moritzgw/nc-mcm/README.md

 # Neuro-Cognitive Multivel Causal Modeling (NC-MCM)

-This repository provides the Julia and Python code for learning and visualizing neuro-cognitive multilevel causal models in general and reproducing the results in [Link text Here](https://link-url-here.org) in particular.
+This repository provides the [Julia](https://julialang.org/) code for learning and the Python code for visualizing neuro-cognitive multilevel causal models.
+It also provides the scripts for reproducing the results described in [Link text Here](https://link-url-here.org).

+## Setting up the NC-MCM package

 ## Reproducing the results in [Link text Here](https://link-url-here.org)